EmaSuriano/workshop-ollama/slides.md

 layout: quote
 ---

-# "Todo muy lindo, pero como hago una aplicación?"
+# "That's nice and all, but how do I make an application?"

 -.
-Dicho por los devs ...
+Said by devs ...

 ---